-The MAKE_RT procedure creates a stand-alone IDL runtime distribution for one or more platforms.
-In addition to the IDL binary and resource files required to execute an IDL program in runtime mode, MAKE_RT creates platform-specific launching scripts that allow an end-user to easily launch a runtime application.
+The MAKE_RT procedure creates a stand-alone IDL runtime distribution.
+In addition to the IDL binary and resource files required to execute an IDL program in runtime mode, MAKE_RT creates a platform-specific launching script that allow an end-user to easily launch a runtime application.

 For further discussion of how MAKE_RT creates a runtime distribution, read the following sections: